mpeeples2008/ArchNetSci/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/Fig6_18-1.png" width="672" />

-### Figure 6.20: Nodetrix Diagram {#Figure_6_20}
+### Figure 6.20: Nodetrix Diagram {- #Figure_6_20}

 Fig. 6.20.
-Nodetrix visualization of the Peeples (2018) ceramic technological data showing one dense cluster as an adjacency matrix and the remainder of the graph as a node-link diagram.
+Nodetrix visualisation of the Peeples (2018) ceramic technological data showing one dense cluster as an adjacency matrix and the remainder of the graph as a node-link diagram.

 This Nodetrix interactive visualization was created using the Javascript implementation available on [GitHub](https://github.com/IRT-SystemX/nodetrix) by user [jdfekete](https://github.com/jdfekete/), Jean-Daniel Fekete who was one of the original authors of the method (Henry et al. 2007).